WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-22-Writing-a-test-specification-for-a-performance-workload.markdown

 Build Simulator Performance Test Hypotheses
 ================================================
+In the case of each of the hypotheses, one or more variables are changing while all others remain static.
+The measured variable is Run Time, which is compared against a target, which will be measured prior to the runs and used as a baseline.
+From there, each success target measurement is compared to the prior row and adjusted as shown in the tables.
+The baseline measurement is expected to be less than 100 milliseconds - more than that will be considered a bug.
+Actual run time growth should be within a 5% error margin of target run time.

 __Build Increase Hypothesis__
 > _Run time will grow linearly with the number of builds so long as all other variables remain static.